Meeting Times [מוֹעֵד H4150] – (Seasons)

 The Historical Patterns

 Shavuot is the fourth festival is the Festival of Weeks, which is translated Pentecost in the New Testament.
 It is one of the few feasts in which the days and weeks are counted.
 Seven days times seven weeks, or 49 days.
-This same method is used to determine the day of Pentecost.
-Each day during this festival a sheath of barley was waved before the Lord.
+This same method is used to determine the day of Shavuot.
+Each day during this festival a sheath of barley was waved before Yahweh.
 This is waved for the entire 49 days.
 Day 50 was the climax of the feast, hence Pentecost.